NAIS-Net: Stable Deep Networks from Non-Autonomous Differential Equations: Stability Proofs

 which vanishes asymptotically.
 Conversely, recall that the forced response (of the linearised system) to the input $u$ is given by the discrete convolution Eq. (\ref{eq:conv}).
 This convolution converges for any chosen linearisation point as $\bar{\rho}<1$.
 Therefore, by linearising around any $\bar{x}$, we have:

 thus providing the desired Global Asymptotic Stability result.

-\item From the fact that the network function is Lipschitz, the network is also Globally Input-Output Robustly Stable, as shown for the case of untied weights in the proof of Theorem \ref{th:BIBO2}, part 2.
+\item From the fact that the network function is Lipschitz, the network is also Globally Input-Output Robustly Stable, as shown for the case of untied weights in the proof of Theorem \ref{th:BIBO2}, part 1.
 Moreover, from Eq. (\ref{eq:lipschits_evo}) we have that the IOS property holds also around any nominal equilibrium point $\bar{x}$.

-\item For ReLU activations, the network dynamics is piece-wise linear, and sub-differentiable.
+\end{enumerate} For ReLU activations, we have that: \begin{enumerate} \item The network dynamics is piece-wise linear, and sub-differentiable.
 In particular, the network has $2^n$ possible 1-step transitions, namely $2$ possible ones for each dimension.
-We will proceed by enumeration of all possible dynamics transistions.
+We will proceed by enumeration of all possible dynamics transition functions to show that one cannot determine the existence of a steady state or a single set of active neurons in the considered setting.
+This motivates the use of incremental stability.
 First of all, we have that:

 The network state at the next step is then given by:

 The activation slope for the $i$-th coordinate is the set valued:

 The Jacobian is again given by: